dylan-pk/Wallbug/README.md

 ![Overview](https://img.shields.io/badge/Overview-%23184E77?style=for-the-badge&logoColor=white)

-The **Wallbot System Development** aims to further develop and improve the current Wallbot system into a fully functional **demonstration platform**.
+The **Wallbot System Development** project aims to further develop and improve the current Wallbot into a fully functional **demonstration platform**.
+The **Wallbug Team** is responsible for the design and implementation of Wallbot.

-Wallbug is designed to traverse vertical surfaces and demonstrate its role as a **plant surveying robot**, equipped with on-board sensors to monitor plant health and density.
+The system is designed to traverse vertical surfaces and demonstrate its role as a **plant surveying robot**, equipped with on-board sensors to monitor plant health and density.

 The end goal is to deliver an **investor-ready demo unit** that showcases technical capabilities, safety, and public appeal, while also serving as a stepping stone for **smart city green wall technologies**.